theory/pgenv/README.md

-### pgenv build-git
+### pgenv build-dev

 This command fetches the current source tree from the official PostgreSQL git repository and builds it as special version `dev`.
 This is an option aimed to help developers to keep a version up-to-date with the current PostgreSQL source tree.

-Actually, the command is an *alias* for `build dev`, meaning that the following two commands are identical:
+Actually, the command works as an *alias* for `build dev`, meaning that the following two commands behave identically:

-    $ pgenv build-git
+    $ pgenv build-dev
     $ pgenv build dev

-The first time the command is called a source directory `dev` is created and the default branch is checked out.
+The first time the command is called a source directory `dev` is created and the repository is cloned.
 On a further execution, the command will fetch updates from the repository.

-It is possible to configure both the repository and the branch to fetch using the variables:
+It is possible to configure both the repository and the branch or checkout to fetch using the variables:
-- `PGENV_GIT_REPO` which defaults to `https://git.postgresql.org/git/postgresql.git`;
+- `PGENV_POSTGRESQL_REPOSITORY` which defaults to `https://git.postgresql.org/git/postgresql.git`;
-- `PGENV_GIT_CHECKOUT_BRANCH` which if not set defaults to fetching the `master` branch, while if set creates a tracking branch.
+- `PGENV_POSTGRESQL_REPOSITORY_CHECKOUT` which if not set defaults to fetching the `master` branch, while if set creates a tracking branch.

 The above variable have not been included in the configuration mechanism because they represent advanced tweaks.
 It is however possible to include them in the configuration file for this particular version (`.pgenv.dev.conf`) or in the global configuration file to drive the checkout and fetch process.

-Patching of the special `dev` version happens as for regular versions, but using the special `dev` version identifier, and therefore the patch index is searched with such string in place of a regular version number.
+The whole `pgenv` workflow of a *regular* PostgreSQL version appliees to the `dev` version as well.

 ### pgenv remove